mapsedge/php-form-builder/README.md

 There are a few things that I'd like to correct here and a few features to add.
 In order of priority:

 * Validation for adding classes and ids
-* Add fieldsets and legends
+* Add fieldsets and legends << Done using javascript - BRM
 * Function to change the default field settings
 * Add ability to set selected and checked for select and multiple checkboxes
 * More strict name generation